-- Zero-copy clones of databases or tables happen in a matter of seconds but without incurring the extra storage cost.
-A clone is a full replica of the original object with an independent lifecycle.
+- Zero-copy clones of terabyte databases or tables happen in a matter of seconds and without incurring the extra storage cost.
+A clone is a full logical replica of the original object, but with an independent lifecycle.

-- Time travel enables any select statement or zero-copy clone to view the database in a consistent, “as of” state from the past over a user-determined retention period.
+- Time travel enables any select statement or zero-copy clone to view the database in a retained, consistent, “as of” state up to 90 days in the past.
+Default is 24 hours retention.

 Performance and Throughput

-- Snowflake outperforms all other solutions.
+- Snowflake outperforms traditional methods for data analytics.
 Compute resources scale linearly, while efficient query optimization delivers answers in a fraction of the time of legacy cloud or on-premise systems.

 - Performance challenges can be addressed instantly, in seconds.
-You can specify the size of a virtual warehouse based on the service level and performance required.
-It can be changed at any time, even while a warehouse is running.
+You can specify the size of a virtual warehouse based on the performance you initially require.
+But you can resize at any time and even while a warehouse is running.

-- You only pay for the compute resources you use by pausing any virtual warehouse at any time.
+- You only pay, by the second, for the compute resources you use.
+Plus, you can pause virtual warehouses at any time.

 - Multi-cluster warehouses deliver a consistent SLA to an unlimited number of concurrent users.
 Automatic clustering eliminates manual re-clustering of data when loading new data into a table.
 With materialized views, users experience improved query performance of workloads composed of common, repeated query patterns.
-As concurrent workloads increase, Snowflake automatically adds clusters to the virtual warehouse and distributes queries across them, removing the hassle of manually reclustering data.
+As concurrent workloads increase, Snowflake automatically adds clusters to virtual warehouses and distributes queries across them, removing the hassle of manually reclustering data.
 Clusters pause when the workload decreases, the clusters are paused.
-Charges only accrue for active clusters so you only pay for performance and throughput you need.
+Charges only accrue for active clusters, so you only pay for what you use.

 Storage and Support for All Data

-- Storage is inexpensive and can scale indefinitely.
-Snowflake is the optimal platform for a data lake, delivering cost-effective and highly performant support for multi-petabyte databases.
+- Storage is inexpensive and can scale virtually indefinitely.
+Snowflake is the optimal platform for warehousing data, delivering cost-effective and highly performant support for multi-petabyte databases.
 All storage costs are based on actual usage for compressed data and measured in TB stored per month.